garuda-linux/infrastructure-nix/docs/src/common.md

 to transform an existing `docker-compose.yml` to valid Nix expressions.
 Using native Nix expressions has the advantage of being more flexible and easier to maintain, as well as taking advantage of Systemd service management, e.g., by restarting crashed containers.
-This was not working reliably with our `docker-compose-runner` module, which simply started existing `docker-compose.yml` files.
+This was not working reliably with our `compose-runner` module, which simply started existing `docker-compose.yml` files.
 In case secrets are required, one needs to provide them via `.env` files and the `virtualisation.oci-containers.containers.environmentFiles` key.